heygent/cna/pages/cna/Modelli generativi.md

 			- La distribuzione dei gradi è generalmente **molto diversa** rispetto alle reti reali.
 	- ## Diametro
 		- Quanti nodi ci sono in media a $d$ passi da un qualunque nodo?
+		- > Question: what is the diameter of an erdos-renyi graph?
+		  > The diameter of an Erdos-Renyi graph is given by the smallest value of ℓ such that P(dij > ℓ) is zero, and it is usually found to be relatively small and should scale logarithmically with n just as the average distance does (Newman2010 pages 434-435, Newman2010 pages 255-256).
+In the limit of large n, the diameter increases only slowly with n, as ln n, making it relatively small in large random graphs.
+The expression for the diameter is given by ℓ = ln a ln c + lim ϵ→0 (1 + ϵ) ln n, where A is a constant (Newman2010 pages 434-435).
+The logarithmic dependence of the diameter on n offers some explanation of the small-world effect.
+However, the diameter is generally a less useful measure of real-world network behavior than mean distance, since it only measures the distance between one specific pair of vertices at the extreme end of the distribution of distances (Newman2010 pages 255-256).
+		  > Exercise 6 in Dall2023f pages 1-15 asks to find the diameter of a given graph, which can be calculated using the formula mentioned above.
+However, it is important to note that the diameter of a graph is not always smaller than the number of nodes, as Exercise 12 in Dall2023f pages 1-15 asks if the diameter of a graph is always smaller than the number of nodes.
+I cannot provide a definitive answer to this question without additional information.
+			- > References
+		- 1. (Newman2010): Newman, M. E. J. Networks: An Introduction.
+Oxford University Press, 2010.
+		- 2. (Dall2023f): Dall'Amico, Lorenzo.
+"Lecture 27.ns19: Exercises."
+Complex Networks Analysis and Visualization, NetSci, University of Torino, email: lorenzo.dallamico@unito.it, 29 May 2023.
 		-
 - # Configuration model
 	- Modello per costruire reti con una distribuzione di gradi predefinita.